stineje/CharLib/README.md

 - 🌶️ Compatible with ngspice and Xyce

 ## Introduction
 CharLib is an open-source standard cell library characterizer.
-The current version supports timing characterization of combinational and sequential cells.
+The current version supports NLDM timing characterization of combinational and sequential cells.

 See the [documentation](https://stineje.github.io/CharLib/) for more details, including:
 - [Installation instructions](https://stineje.github.io/CharLib/chapters/02_installation.html)